 Technical Audit and Bloat Removal: Identification of all active Page Builder apps and manual removal of dead code from

-theme.liquidfiles and JSON templates. - Transition to Native Liquid Sections: Replacement of landing pages with native sections developed in Liquid and use of Metaobjects for dynamic content management.
+theme.liquidfiles and JSON templates. - Transition to Native Liquid Sections: Replacement of landing pages with native Liquid-developed sections and use of Metaobjects for dynamic content management.

 -

-Critical Rendering Path Optimization: Inlining of critical above-the-fold CSS and implementation of
+Critical Rendering Path Optimization: Inlining critical above-the-fold CSS and implementing

-fetchpriority="high"for LCP elements. - Implementation of Shopify Functions: Migration of discount logic to Functions written in Rust to ensure instantaneous executions under 5 milliseconds.
+fetchpriority="high"for LCP elements. - Shopify Functions Implementation: Migrating discount logic to Functions written in Rust to ensure instant execution in under 5 milliseconds.

-- Continuous RUM Monitoring: Configuration of dashboards based on Real User Metrics to analyze actual customer performance across different devices.
+- Continuous RUM Monitoring: Configuring dashboards based on Real User Metrics to analyze actual customer performance across various devices.